 At the Water Table the children played ‘The Great Barrier Reef’, ‘Boats on the Thames’ and ‘Loch Ness’.
-They played on ‘the beach’ at the Sand Table.
+They played on Bondi Beach at the Sand Table.

 At the Art Table the children made paintings inspired by Aboriginal dot art, clay pizzas, crowns from a variety of materials, pictures of themselves in tartan kilts, The Statue of Liberty from Junk Art.
-They painted faces inspired by Picasso and their own versions of the Mona Lisa.
+They painted faces inspired by Picasso and created Matisse inspired paper cut out pictures.

-In Small World they built Sydney Opera House, Big Ben, Buckingham Palace, the Leaning Tower of Pisa, Edinburgh Castle, Central Park, the Sagrada Familia and the Eiffel Tower.
+In Small World they built Sydney Opera House, Big Ben, Buckingham Palace, the Leaning Tower of Pisa, Edinburgh Castle, Central Park, the Sagrada Familia, Plaza de Espana and the Eiffel Tower.

 The children really loved learning about different cultures and countries around the world.
-Many thanks to Lexie’s mum Claire for coming in to tell us about growing up in Scotland, reading us The Gruffalo in Scots and to his mum Sarah for making Scottish Tablet for us to try!
+Many thanks to Callan’s dad Peter for coming in to tell us about growing up in Scotland, reading us The Gruffalo in Scots and to his mum Sarah for making Scottish Tablet for us to try!

 This month’s Aistear theme is ‘Our Bodies’.
 The children have been learning about healthy eating, the importance of exercise, personal hygiene and feelings.

-In Small World they made bodies from Mobilo and a creche from Lego.
+In Small World they made bodies from Mobilo and Lego.